Italy: Science and technology

 Through the centuries, Italy has fostered a scientific community that produced major discoveries the sciences.
 Galileo Galilei played a major role in the Scientific Revolution and is widely considered the father of observational astronomy, modern physics, and the scientific method.

 The Laboratori Nazionali del Gran Sasso (LNGS) is the largest underground research centre in the world.
-ELETTRA, Eurac Research, ESA Centre for Earth Observation, Institute for Scientific Interchange, International Centre for Genetic Engineering and Biotechnology, Centre for Maritime Research and Experimentation, and the International Centre for Theoretical Physics conduct basic research.
 Trieste has the highest percentage of researchers in Europe, in relation to the population.
 Italy was ranked 28th in the Global Innovation Index in 2025.
 There are technology parks in Italy such as the Science and Technology Parks Kilometro Rosso (Bergamo), the AREA Science Park (Trieste), The VEGA-Venice Gateway for Science and Technology (Venezia), the Toscana Life Sciences (Siena), the Technology Park of Lodi Cluster (Lodi), and the Technology Park of Navacchio (Pisa), as well as science museums such as the Museo Nazionale Scienza e Tecnologia Leonardo da Vinci in Milan.

 The north–south large difference in income leads to a "digital divide".

 Tourism

 The Amalfi Coast is one of Italy's major tourist destinations.

 People have visited Italy for centuries, yet the first to visit the peninsula for tourism were aristocrats during the Grand Tour, which began in the 17th century, and flourished in the 18th and the 19th centuries.
 This was a period in which European aristocrats, many of whom were British, visited parts of Europe, with Italy as a key destination.
-For Italy, this was in order to study ancient architecture, local culture, and admire its natural beauty.
+For Italy, this was to study ancient architecture, local culture, and admire its natural beauty.

-Italy is the fifth-most visited country, with a total of 57 million arrivals in 2024.
+Italy is the second-most visited country, with a total of 74 million arrivals in 2024, behind Spain.
 In 2014, the income from travel and tourism was EUR163 billion (10% of GDP) and 1,082,000 jobs were directly related to it (5% of employment).

 Tourist interest is mainly in culture, cuisine, history, architecture, art, religious sites and routes, wedding tourism, naturalistic beauties, nightlife, underwater sites, and spas.
 Winter and summer tourism are present in locations in the Alps and the Apennines, while seaside tourism is widespread among locations along the Mediterranean.
 Italy is the leading cruise tourism destination in the Mediterranean.
 Small, historical, and artistic villages are promoted through the association I Borghi più belli d'Italia (lit.
 'The most beautiful villages of Italy').

 The most visited regions are Veneto, Tuscany, Lombardy, Emilia-Romagna, and Lazio.
 Rome is the third most visited city in Europe, and 12th in the world, with 9.4 million arrivals in 2017.
 Venice and Florence are among the world's top 100 destinations.

-Italy has the most World Heritage Sites of any country: 61, of which 55 are cultural and 6 natural.
+Italy has the most World Heritage Sites of any country: 62, of which 56 are cultural and 6 natural.